Video

 Through their performances, Rafael Palacios’ dances for Sankofa Danzafro reaffirm the need for self-representation of Afro-descendant communities, rewriting history from the perspective of colonized Colombians.
 In Accommodating Lie, he utilizes a catwalk to exhibit a parade of black bodies on display.
 The staging includes an interactive auction with the musicians and the audience – a direct reference to slavery and human trafficking.
 The set design includes a wall hung of straw ropes hung upstage – the kind of ropes used in the straw skirts worn by Afro-Colombian dancers in (racist) dance displays.
 The Sankofa dancers emerge from within this wall, and they too wear straw skirts in parts of the dance.

 Behind the South: Dances for Manuel is composed of five acts, following the structure of Zapata’s novel.
-Through choreography and dramaturgy, the performance references reckless omens, miraculous births, and libertarian rebellion; expressing the pain of losing connection with the motherland and the nostalgia of no return.
-Vicissitudes of enslaved men and women intertwine with the presence of their ancestors, their dead, and the orishas Yemayá, Elegba, and Changó, forgers of their destinies.
-Behind the South: Dances for Manuel celebrates the vital force of the muntu (the African people) and their use of the dancing body and music as ritual to invoke Changó, the son of Yemaja and the mother goddess, protector of birth in the Yoruba tradition and religion.
+Through choreography and dramaturgy, the performance references omens, miraculous births, rebellion, and liberation, the pain of the mass abductions and the effort to maintain connection with the motherland of Africa.
+During the Middle Passage, the enslaved men and women are accompanied by their ancestors, the dead, and the orishas: Yemayá, Elegua, and Changó (Changó is the son of Yemayá, the mother goddess, protector of birth in the Yoruba tradition and religion).
+Behind the South: Dances for Manuel celebrates the vital force of the muntu (the chosen African people) and their use of the dancing body and music in ritual as a means of survival in the Americas.

 Behind the South: Dances for Manuel (60 minutes) was premiered in May, 2021 as a co-production with the Teatro Mayor Julio Mario Santo Domingo in Bogotá.
 It tours with a total of 18 people: 12 dancers; 3 musicians; and 3 staff/crew.